Hi, I’m Josh Mills!

 version dependency being increased when it made no sense, the other related to missing library

-project to make sure that at least the core framework would load without issue.
+make sure that the core framework would load.

-- Handled the upgrade process for multiple applications through different Rails and Ruby versions.
+- Handled the upgrade process for multiple applications through many Ruby and Rails versions.

-- Worked closely with both devs and ops to standardize interactions with our Docker-based apps.
+- Worked with developers and operations to standardize interactions in our migration to recently dockerized applications.

 Vya (2007 to 2015)